dustcode/Summary-project-memories/README.md

 # Summary-project-memories
-Diary of projects to make
+Diary of projects to make.
+Thank you.